Fetching the finer details

 Mr Steve Joynes

 In 1989, Hoar Cross Hall was purchased by Walsall-born Mr Steve Joynes, who had huge plans for the stately home.
 Looking to double the size of the original building to create a luxury health spa resort, Mr Joynes invested £8 million pounds into the project, adding a further 70 bedrooms and state-of-the-art leisure facilities.
-Offering the Hall a secure future and jobs for the local community with it’s opening in 1991, Mr Joynes gave Hoar Cross Hall a new lease of life with his background in the business of hotels.
+Offering the Hall a secure future and jobs for the local community with its opening in 1991, Mr Joynes gave Hoar Cross Hall a new lease of life with his background in the business of hotels.

 History